tinokaartovuori/Vue-for-React-Developers/README.md

 Basic messaging functionality has already been implemented in this branch.
 Your job is to accomplish the following three goals.

-If you get stuck at any point, search the project for the string _"Hint:"_.
+> Reminder: If you get stuck at any point, search the project for the string _"Hint:"_.
 These point to critical points where functionality could be added.

 #### **1. Create an emoji picker component.**